Mehmed Pasha Sokolović Bridge

 Description

-The most famous attraction in Višegrad, near the border between Bosnia and Herzegovina and Serbia.
-One of the most important monuments in Bosnia and Herzegovina.
-The bridge was built between 1571 and 1577 on the orders of Mehmed-Pasha Sokolović at the point where the road connecting Bosnia to Constantinople crossed above the Drina River.
-It was designed by the renowned Ottoman architect Mimar Sinan.
-It is inscribed on the UNESCO World Heritage List and is inextricably linked to Ivo Andrić's novel "The Bridge on the Drina."
-For every visitor to Višegrad, this is the first and most important stop.
+It was designed by the famous Ottoman architect Mimar Sinan.
+It is inscribed on the UNESCO World Heritage List and is inseparably linked to Ivo Andrić's novel The Bridge on the Drina.
+For every visitor to Višegrad, this is the first and most important stop on the tour.
 The bridge has eleven arches with a gentle rise toward the center and a descending ramp on the left bank.
-Its total length is 179.5 m, height above normal water level 15.40 m, and width 6.30 m.
+Its total length is 179.5 m, the height above normal water level is 15.40 m, and the width is 6.30 m.

 Activities